|

-Click here to read about EXCELLENCE IN PRACTICE VOLUME II
+here to read about EXCELLENCE

-Click here to read about EXCELLENCE IN PRACTICE VOLUME III
+to read about EXCELLENCE IN

-This introductory chapter was excerpted from Excellence in Practice: Innovation and Excellence in Workflow and Imaging©.
+and Excellence in Workflow and Imaging©.

-©.Copyright protected: No part of this chapter may be reproduced in any form or medium without written permission of the publisher.
+protected: No part of this chapter may be reproduced in any form or medium

-Moving the Competitive Goalposts:
+Moving the

 Seven Ways to Achieve Excellence ©